 - Membership required to access classes

-If you’re wondering whether you have enough space to set up a new piece of fitness equipment, you only need two feet of available wall space to set up and use Mirror.
+Wondering if you can fit Mirror into your living space?
+You only need two feet of wall space to set up and use the equipment.
 To make your life easier, Mirror also comes with an adaptable wall mount and a slim carbon steel stand.

 - Delivery service – Includes white glove delivery